Leopoldo Martínez Nucete: Venezuelan politics

 Martínez Nucete began his political career with the Democratic Action (Acción Democrática) party, which has an international affiliation with Socialist International, together with the majority of social democratic parties in Europe and worldwide.
 Like most social democratic parties in other countries, in Venezuela Acción Democrática was key in establishing democracy, leading the struggle against the right wing authoritarian dictatorship of General Marcos Pérez Jiménez, as well as defeating (through the decisive actions of democratically elected governments) the incursion of communists "guerrillas" in Venezuela, during the 60s.
-Martínez Nucete grandparents José Nucete Sardi and Leopoldo Martínez Olavarria were closely connected to the foundation and democratic struggles protagonized by Acción Democrática; and his father, businessman Bernardo Martínez Acosta, was a high level official under the Presidencies of Carlos Andrés Pérez and Jaime Lusinchi, both from Acción Democrática.
+Martínez Nucete's grandparents José Nucete Sardi and Leopoldo Martínez Olavarria were closely connected to the foundation and democratic struggles protagonized by Acción Democrática; and his father, businessman Bernardo Martínez Acosta, was a high-level official under the Presidencies of Carlos Andrés Pérez and Jaime Lusinchi, both from Acción Democrática.

 In the parliamentary elections of 2000, Leopoldo Martínez was elected as an independent Assembly member supported by an alliance between the Governor of the State of Miranda Enrique Mendoza with various electoral movements and the Primero Justicia party.
 His relation with Primero Justicia ended as a result of being called to occupy the position of Minister of Finance in the "de facto" government that was intended to be formed after the coup d'état of April 2002.
 However, Martínez never accepted that position.
 As a result of these events, Leopoldo Martínez sat in parliament as an independent until 2005, resuming his ties to Acción Democrática.
-During his tenure as a member of the Assembly, Martinez Nucete was vocal and fearless in denouncing what he considered the authoritarian trends of the Chavez government, as well as its reckless management of the economy and corruption.
+During his tenure as a member of the Assembly, Martinez Nucete denounced what he considered the authoritarian trends of the Chavez government, as well as its poor management of the economy and corruption.

-Between the years of 2002 and 2005 members of Chavez' parliamentary fraction petition the Supreme Court to authorize the impeachment of Martinez Nucete as a conspirator and traitor of the national interest.
-Their request was dismissed by the Supreme Court on April 25, 2005 (Judgement 13, case 2002-00074), but without prejudice, leaving the window open for future political persecution.
+Between the years of 2002 and 2005 members of Chavez's parliamentary fraction petition the Supreme Court to authorize the impeachment of Martinez Nucete as a conspirator and traitor of the national interest.
+Their request was dismissed by the Supreme Court on April 25, 2005 (Judgement 13, case 2002–00074), but without prejudice, leaving the window open for future political persecution.
 Therefore, Martinez has forced to flee the country with his family, to avoid further personal persecution; which had already included the confiscation by the government of some of his family assets.
-After years of successful litigation efforts against this confiscation, the process was ended in 24 hours, adverse to the Martinez Family, with an irregular ruling of the Constitutional Chamber of the Supreme Court which, in their Judgement 1863 on December 19, 2014 (case 14–1342), returned the asset to the control of the government.
+After years of successful litigation efforts against this confiscation, the process was ended in 24 hours, adverse to the Martinez family, with an irregular ruling of the Constitutional Chamber of the Supreme Court which, in their Judgement 1863 on December 19, 2014 (case 14–1342), returned the asset to the control of the government.